atemkeng/Baseline-Dependent-Averaging-3C147-data-wihout-flagging/README.md

-Baseline-Dependent-Averaging-3C147-data
+Baseline-Dependent-Averaging-3C147-data-without-any-flag-of-uv-bins
 =======================================

 These scripts are made to test BD-avg on a real 3C147 data

+Please the indexes of the shortest baseline length of the JVLA data I used is "(psh=2, qsh=8)", do change this indexes in the script pyxis-bd-averaging.py

 1-) You can take the hires data in my jake account : /home/atemkeng/RealDATA/3C147-1425-NOAVG.MS

 scp -f atemkeng@jake.ru.ac.za:/home/atemkeng/RealDATA/3C147-1425-NOAVG.MS $HOME

 2-) MSRSAMPLE.py script for baseline dependent averaging

 3-) The imaging script ("pyxis-bd-averaging.py") is not well develloped, so you can use the normal imaging tools (lwimager,....) to work after bd-averaging.